Amog-OS/AmogOS/README.md

 Our Website is online over at https://www.jostroos.ml/amogos , designed by Fengzi (he's too sus to keep his full name here), and maybe check out our parent OS Jostro OS too...

 ## Startpage:
-The official startpage for AmogOS / JostroOS is over at https://www.jostroos.ml/amogos/startpage/.
+The official startpage for AmogOS is over at https://www.jostroos.ml/amogos/startpage/.

 ## Merch:
 Now stocking very sus stickers (we priced it as cheap as possible so pls buy some my family is starving from the among us skins im purchasing) (also use code `IMBROKE` for 5$ off and `SUSSYBAKA` for free shipping)